Sunday, 6 February 2022

 Pearls and Cultured Pearls are very sensitive to chemical actions.
 Everyday substances like cologne, cosmetics, and even perspiration can affect them severely.

 Cleaning solvents like ammonia can harm a lot of different gems--and the metals that they're set in.
 With many gemstones, almost any acid, even in a weak solution, can spell their ruin.
 You should discuss the durability even if the customer supplies the stone.
-Find out more about their work, and life-style to get a better understanding on how they will use them on a daily basis.
+Find out more about their work, and lifestyle to get a better understanding of how they will use them daily.

 =====================================